Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Node-wise Causal Effects under Network Interference

-This assumption is a slightly relaxed version of the \emph{stable unit treatment on neighborhood value assumption} \citep[SUTNVA]{forastiere2021identification}, removing the necessity of summary functions in defining effective treatment, while maintaining consistency in the interference structure. \cref{assmp:network_interference} implies that the counterfactual $Y_i(\cdot)$ can be written as a function of the intervention variables for neighboring units.
-For ease of notation, we denote the collection of neighborhood interventions as $t_{N_i}$, where the subscript specifies a set of units.
-Using this notation and the assumption, we can write $Y_i(t_1, \dots, t_n) = Y_i(t_{N_i})$.
+where $N_i \equiv \{i\} \cup \{j \in [n]: (i,j) \in \mathcal{E}\}$ is the network neighborhood of $i$. \end{assumption} Assumption \ref{assmp:network_interference} states that interference occurs only between units that are connected in the network $\mathcal{G}$.
+This slightly relaxed version of the standard \emph{stable unit treatment on neighborhood value assumption}, SUTNVA \citep{forastiere2021identification}, implies that the counterfactual $Y_i(\cdot)$ can be written as a function of the intervention variables for neighboring units, which we denote $t_{N_i}$ and write $Y_i(t_1, \dots, t_n) = Y_i(t_{N_i})$.